 Like all businesses, insurance companies are in the business of making money by reducing their expenses and raising their revenue levels.
 Therefore, an insurer will deny a claim anytime they can justify it.
 Hiring a Chicago injury lawyer that understands the insurance claim process, can form relationships with claim adjusters, and settle disputes to ensure an insurance company is not taking advantage of you is a smart choice.

 If you have been injured in a deer accident in Illinois, you may be entitled to a settlement to pay for your damages and injuries.
 Contact Staver Accident Injury Lawyers, P.C. at (312) 236-2900 today for a free consultation from an experienced Chicago injury lawyer.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We will thoroughly investigate your insurance policy and specific situation so that we can inform you of your options for compensation.
 Since we operate on a contingency fee basis, it will not cost a penny for you to hire us for your insurance dispute unless we obtain a settlement or verdict.